MahajanPreksha/DSA-in-CPP/Graphs/README.md

 - In a connected graph, number of edges = number of vertices - 1 (min.)
 - In an undirected complete graph, number of edges = number of vertices C_2 (max.)
 - In a directed complete graph, number of edges = number of vertices * (number of vertices - 1) (max.)

+## Graph Implementation
+- 2 main elemental parts of graph:
+1. Vertices
+2. Edges

+- Cleanest form of graph implementation: Edge List implementation (not a good method)

+- Adjacency List: In this approach, we represent a graph as an array of linked list.
+Array: represents vertices [ith index represents neighbour of ith vertex.]
+Linked List: This neighbour information is stored in Linked List.

+> Neighbour is any node having direct edge from a vertex.
+> For directed weighted and undirected weighted graphs, instead of storing an integer in the linked list, we can store a pair.
+First parameter will represent neighbour vertex and second parameter will represent weight.

+- Adjacency Map: In this approach, we represent a graph in the form of array of hashmap/unordered map.
+Array: represents vertices [ith index represents data of its vertex.]
+Hashmap: Neighbour information is stored in Hashmap with key as its neighbour and value as its weight.
+If the graph is unweighted, we can use Hashset instead of Hashmap.

+> This approach is efficient in case of query whether b is a neighbour of a.

+- Adjacency Matrix: In this approach, we represent a graph in the form of a 2D array or matrix of v*v dimensions where v is the number of vertices.
+If adj[i][j] = 1, there is an edge from i to j vertex.
+If adj[i][j] = 0, there is no edge from i to j vertex.
+In case of weighted graphs, you can store pair of {1, weight} or weight instead of 1.

+> **Dense Graphs**: Number of edges are more compared to the volume of vertices.
+> **Sparse Graphs**: Number of edges are less compared to the volume of vertices.

+- Incidence Matrix: In this approach, we represent a graph in the form of a 2D array or matrix of v*e dimensions where v is the number of vertices and e is the number of edges.
+If M[i][j] = 1, ith vertex belongs to the ith edge.

+> This approach is better for undirected graphs.
+For directed graphs, preference is given to the vertex on which the edge is incidence.
+For weighted graphs, we can store weight instead of 1.

+> Column sum will always be 2.
+To maintain it, we can consider the value of self-loop as 2.
+> Row sum = degree
+---

+> Most **optimised** graph implementation is of **Adjacency List**.